stevedgraham/xcp-ng/README.md

 After the import completes, list the available VM's: xe vm-list

-Start the XOA VM:
+# Start the XOA VM:
 xe vm-start vm="XOA"

+# enable auto-start on the pool
+1. list the pools
+xe pool-list

+2. Enaable auto-poweron on the pool xe pool-param-set uuid=<UUID of the pool> other-config:auto_poweron=true

+# enable autostart on the XOA server
-Get the UUID of the XOA server: xe vm-list
+1. Get the UUID of the XOA server: xe vm-list

+2. enable auto-start on the XOA server: xe vm-param-set uuid=<VM_UUID> other-config:auto_poweron=true

 # Set the "xoa" user SSH password:
 xe vm-param-set uuid=<UUID> xenstore-data:vm-data/system-account-xoa-password=<password>